Prince Charles expresses 'deep personal regret' over supporting former Bishop convicted of sex offences

 The Prince also accuses Lambeth Palace – the office of the Archbishop of Canterbury – of being “frightened of the press” for forcing Ball to resign his ministry.

-He wrote: “what he [the Archbishop] calls ‘public perception’ [is] in fact, perception of events and characters based entirely on lies, invention and sensation.”
+He wrote: “What he [the Archbishop] calls ‘public perception’ [is] in fact, perception of events and characters based entirely on lies, invention and sensation.”

 In fact, it was clear it was Peter Ball – not his accuser - who was lying to the Prince.

-The Prince of Wales submitted a six page witness statement today – with his signature at the bottom – in which he said: “It remains a source of deep personal regret that I was one of many who were deceived over a long period about the true nature of Mr Ball’s activities.
+The Prince of Wales submitted a six page witness statement on Friday – with his signature at the bottom – in which he said: “It remains a source of deep personal regret that I was one of many who were deceived over a long period about the true nature of Mr Ball’s activities."

-Charles admits that he did occasionally sent Ball and his brother “small gifts of money” after Ball lost his home following his resignation as the Bishop of Gloucester.
+Charles admits that he did occasionally send Ball and his brother “small gifts of money” after Ball lost his home following his resignation as the Bishop of Gloucester.

-But the Prince says, he does that for “many people in need.”
+But the Prince said, he does that for “many people in need.”

 The Prince of Wales also mentioned Ball’s lack of housing to his Duchy of Cornwall estate.